davidphilipbarr/36keys/README.md

 Proceed with caution, and a little apprehension.

-These are heavily influenced by the following keyboards, and actually based on foostan's simple corne pin layout and pcb.
+The splits are heavily influenced by the following keyboards, and actually based on foostan's corne-light pin layout and pcb.

 * 5plit
 * Gergoplex